3 8 In Decimal Form

 Q2: What if the decimal representation of a fraction is a repeating decimal?

 A2: A repeating decimal indicates that the fraction's denominator contains prime factors other than 2 and 5.
-These decimals can be expressed using a bar notation over the repeating digits (e.g., 1/3 = 0.333... or 0.3̅).
+Which means these decimals can be expressed using a bar notation over the repeating digits (e. g., 1/3 = 0.Which means 333... or 0.3̅) But it adds up..

 Q3: Are there other ways to represent 3/8 besides 0.375?